Lillian Nordica: Early life and education

 Lillian Allen Norton was born in 1857 in a small Cape Cod style farmhouse built by her grandfather on a hill in Farmington, Maine.

 In her youth, Norton is said to have possessed an inherent fondness for music and the sounds of singing birds and running brooks.
 When she was eight her family moved to Boston, Massachusetts to continue the musical education of her sister Wilhelmina.
 Wilhelmina died before her 18th birthday.
 Family hopes were then pinned on Lillian, and her musical education began soon thereafter.
 She trained as a singer in Boston, graduating from the New England Conservatory in that city at the age of 18.
+She later studied in New York City with Emilio Belari.

 Career

-She made her public debut at the conservatory as a soloist with the Handel and Haydn Society.
+Norton made her public debut at the conservatory as a soloist with the Handel and Haydn Society.

 Convinced that she could forge a successful career as a professional performer, Norton travelled to Italy and put a final bel canto polish on her vocalism through study in Milan.
 "Nordica", a stage name, was bestowed by an Italian maestro at the beginning of her operatic career.
 He convinced her that European opera-goers would not tolerate a diva with a plain sounding, Anglo-American name.
 The adopted name, Giglia Nordica, meant "Lily of the North", but she soon became known as "Madame Nordica" or simply as "Nordica".

 As Madame Nordica, she made her operatic debut at Brescia in 1879.
 She achieved a high rank among the international prima donnas of her era, appearing in many major musical venues in Western Europe and Russia.
-She sang for example at The Royal Opera House, Covent Garden, in 1887-93 and performed at the Bayreuth Festival in Germany in 1894 as Elsa in Lohengrin.
-In her native America she was particularly associated with the Metropolitan Opera in New York, where her frequent stage partner was the cultured Polish tenor Jean de Reszke.
+She sang for example at the Royal Opera House, London, from 1887 to 1893 and performed at the Bayreuth Festival in Germany in 1894 as Elsa in Lohengrin.
+In her native America, Nordica was particularly associated with the Metropolitan Opera in New York, where her frequent stage partner was the cultured Polish tenor Jean de Reszke.
 She sang at the Met from 1891 until 1910, with some breaks in between.

 By all accounts Nordica possessed an extremely big, agile and pure-toned soprano voice which she was prepared to use unstintingly.
-(See, for instance, Michael Scott, The Record of Singing, Volume One, pp. 38–40.)
 An adventurous artist, she embraced an enormously varied repertoire which included, among many other works, Aida, Wagner's Ring Cycle (as Brünnhilde), Tristan und Isolde, Lohengrin, La traviata, Il trovatore, La Gioconda, Faust, Les Huguenots, Mignon and Le nozze di Figaro.
-She established her worldwide reputation as an opera singer of the first magnitude despite facing powerful competition during her career from a number of other outstanding dramatic sopranos.
+Nordica established her worldwide reputation as an opera singer of the first magnitude, despite facing powerful competition during her career from a number of other outstanding dramatic sopranos.
 Her main rivals included Lilli Lehmann, Rosa Sucher, Katharina Klafsky, Milka Ternina, Therese Malten, Johanna Gadski, Félia Litvinne, Olive Fremstad, Anna von Mildenburg and Emmy Destinn.

-She wrote a treatise called Hints to Singers.
+Nordica wrote a treatise called Hints to Singers.
 A copy is appended to her Yankee Diva biography.

 By 1913, Nordica's voice and health were in decline.
 This did not prevent her from embarking misguidedly on a strenuous tour to Australia, which proved to be her last.